Autosomal recessive osteopetrosis

 One of the commonest presentations is with ocular disturbance: failure to establish fixation, nystagmus or strabismus 4.
 The cause of these symptoms is compression of the cranial nerve roots because of foraminal overgrowth and hence, symptoms tend not to regress despite treatment.
 Other cranial nerves and foramina may be affected:

-- overgrowth of the cranial nerve foramina resulting in compression (progressivly affects the optic, occulomotor, facial and vestibulocochlear nerves) 4
+- overgrowth of the cranial nerve foramina resulting in compression (progressively affects the optic, oculomotor, facial and vestibulocochlear nerves) 4

 - overgrowth of the foramen magnum (resulting in obstructive hydrocephalus)

 Both forms of osteopetrosis (autosomal recessive and autosomal dominant) are congenital abnormalities with localised chromosomal defects.
 In autosomal recessive osteopetrosis, the defect is located on chromosome 11q13.

 There are defective osteoclast function and overgrowth of bone: which become thick, dense and sclerotic.
 However, their increased size does not improve their strength.
-Instead, their disordered architecture, results in weak and brittle bones that results in multiple fractures with poor healing.
+Instead, their disordered architecture results in weak and brittle bones that result in multiple fractures with poor healing.

 Patients generally have a weak and dense skeleton which may have multiple healed fractures.
 Metaphyseal splaying may also be apparent 5.